SS France (1960): Service history as Norway

 Norway was registered in Oslo, given the call sign LITA (literally meaning "small"), and was re-christened on 14 April 1980.
-She was the first (and only) purpose-built transatlantic ocean liner that was remodeled to be employed exclusively in luxury cruise service.
+She was the only purpose-built transatlantic ocean liner that was remodeled to be employed exclusively in luxury cruise service.
 Her hull form, bow design, and accommodation layout had been designed specifically for the rigors of crossing the North Atlantic, year-round.
-In her remodeling for cruise service, she was given a more generous accommodation, as well as larger and more numerous public spaces for the cruise-type recreations.
+In her remodeling for cruise service, she was given more passenger capacity, and larger and more numerous public spaces for cruise-type recreations.
 Mechanically, the four screw propulsion plant was reduced to two screws.
-And in a bid for economy, she was given a complete set of bow/stern thrusters to give her the flexibility she needed to bring her into harbour and to dock without resorting to the expensive pilot and tugboat operations that were standard procedure in the heyday of the transatlantic express liners.
-When her re-fit was completed, and on her maiden call to Oslo, Senior Steward Wesley Samuels of Jamaica, in the presence of King Olav V, hoisted the United Nations flag as a sign of the ship's international crew.
+And in a bid for economy she was given a complete set of bow/stern thrusters to give her the flexibility she needed to bring her into harbour and to dock without resorting to the expensive tugboat operations that were standard procedure in the heyday of the transatlantic express liners.
+When her refit was completed, and on her maiden call to Oslo, Senior Steward Wesley Samuels of Jamaica, in the presence of King Olav V, hoisted the United Nations flag as a sign of the ship's international crew.

 She began her maiden voyage to Miami that same year, amidst speculation about her future in the cruise industry.
-France had been built as an ocean liner: for speed; long, narrow, with a deep draft, as well as an array of cabin shapes and sizes designed in a compact manner more for purpose travel than languid cruising.
+France had been built as an ocean liner: for speed; long, narrow, with a deep draft, as well as an array of cabin shapes and sizes designed in a compact manner more suitable for fast intercontinental travel than relaxed cruising.
 But Norway proved popular, and made the notion of the ship being a destination in itself credible.
 Her size, passenger capacity, and amenities revolutionized the cruise industry and started a building frenzy as competitors began to order larger ships.